gth/copy64/README.md

 # copy64
-Powershell script to copy files to/from paths longer than 260 characters
+Powershell script to copy files to/from paths longer than 260 characters.

 Draft objectives (to get this repository into a workable state)
 - central storage of various examples and works-in-progress